wanxinyang/RCT_Pipeline_MIMICS_Integration/README.md

 Required Files:
 1. Tree info files: *_trees_*_info.txt files containing structural attributes of each tree QSM
 2. Leaf files: *_leaves.ply files containing 3D mesh data for leaf area calculations

-3. Census file containing addtional quality assessment (see census_data.csv) and the suitability coloumn (trees marked as 'good')
-Plot IDs, tile coordinates, and tree IDs
-Addtionally, the height at which the crown starts (c_start) should also be recorded for later calculations.
+3. Census file containing addtional quality assessment (see census_data.csv) and the suitability coloumn (trees marked as 'good') Plot IDs, tile coordinates, and tree IDs Addtionally, the height at which the crown starts (c_start) should also be recorded for later calculations.

-Update these paths in script:
+You will have to update this section of the script accordingly:

+            if __name__ == "__main__":
                 tree_files = "/path/to/rct_extraction"
                 census_data = "/path/to/census_data.csv"

 ### Output
 Creates angola_{plot_id}_{tile_coords}_combined.csv files in ./segment_data/ directory in the same location where the Python script is saved and run from.